mborn319/boltOnDocker/README.md

 ## Configuration

-* `config/.env` stores the bolt database name, username and password config.
-* `config/mariadb.env` stores env vars which are passed to the mariadb container.
 * `config/bolt.env` stores env vars which are passed to the bolt container.
 * `config/php.ini` stores custom PHP settings.